clrcrl/tap-framework-template/README.md

 For example:
 - Read the API docs to understand the main endpoints
 - Generate credentials
-- Use [Postman](https://www.postman.com/) or a similar tool to send a successful request using those credentials — this helps you understand how to work with the API
+- Use [Postman](https://www.postman.com/) or a similar tool to send a successful request using those credentials — this helps you understand how to work with the API.
+It's also worth learning:
+    - How to get to the second page of results
+    - How to change the number of items per request (and what the limit is)

-#### 2. Create a new python virtual environment
+#### 2. Create a new python virtual environment for cookiecutter
-Name it something like `tap-<my-tap>-dev` (replacing `<my-tap>` with the name of your tap).
+Name it cookiecutter and then `pip install cookiecutter`.

+Activate the virtual environment.

-#### 3. Create a new tap template
+#### 3. Create a new tap template and `cd` into it

-From within the virtualenv:
+From within the `cookicutter` virtualenv:
   - `pip install cookiecutter`
   - `cookiecutter gh:clrcrl/tap-framework-template`

 A series of prompts will ask you for some details about your project.
 Values within `[]`s indicate the default — hit `return` to use that value.

+A new directory should be created named `tap-<my-tap>` — `cd` into it.

 Here's an example for [Ticket Tailor](https://developers.tickettailor.com/#ticket-tailor-api)
 ```bash